jigx-com/jigx-docs-examples/docs/Components/form/duration-picker.md

           instanceId: inspection-date
           options:
             label: Inspection date
-# Add the duration-picker in the form component,
-# configure minutes to allow selection in 30 minute intervals,
+        # Add the duration-picker in the form component, configure minutes to
-# and hours in 2 hour intervals.
+        # allow selection in 30 minute intervals, and hours in 2 hour intervals.
-# Color the field yellow to let the inspector know that theaverage time is 2 hours.
+        # Color the field yellow to let the inspector know that theaverage time
-# Prepopulate the field with 2h using the initialValue property.
+        # is 2 hours.Prepopulate the field with 2h using the initialValue
-# HelperText provides additional information to the component.
+        # property.
+HelperText provides additional information to the component.
         - type: component.duration-picker
           instanceId: inspection-time
           options: